11 Kitchen Renovation Mistakes to Avoid

 Cabinets?
 I am not so sure.

-Back when I was training salespeople, I would always ask which kitchen display was the most expensive.
+When I was training salespeople, I always asked which kitchen display was the most expensive.

 Most guessed wrong.

 - RTA or Ready to Assemble: You assemble RTA cabinets yourself.
-Durability is a long-term issue with RTA.
+Durability is a long-term issue with RTA cabinets.
 That said, some European cabinets are RTA.

-- Semi-Custom: This allows some customization of materials, sizes like depth, and finishes.
+- Semi-Custom: This allows some customization of materials, sizes, depth, and finishes.

 - Custom: Custom is built to order and is the most expensive.
 Materials really could be almost anything from plywood to wood.
 What you want is decent material with a good finish.